Michael Massey Player Props: Royals vs. Yankees

 Michael Massey At The Plate

-- Massey is batting .206 with seven doubles, a triple, four home runs and 15 walks.
+- Massey has seven doubles, a triple, six home runs and 15 walks while batting .212.

-- In 23.9% of his games this year, Massey has tallied at least one RBI.
-In six of those games (8.5%) he recorded two or more RBI.
+- In 25.0% of his games this year, Massey has notched at least one RBI.
+In seven of those games (9.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least one run 15 times this year (21.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.